wrightrocket/webhook.site/webhookscript/examples.markdown

 # WebhookScript Examples
 {: .no_toc }

 Do you have a nice example to share with other users?
-Please send them to [support@webhook.site](mailto:support@webhook.site) 😊
+Or looking for even more examples?
+Take a look at the WebhookScript example repository, and make a pull request if you want to contribute: https://github.com/fredsted/webhookscripts

 1. TOC
 {:toc}